splunk/observability-workshop/docs/lambda/initial_run_env.md

-# Initial run of Splunk Mobile Phone Shop Application
+# Initial run of Splunk Mobile Shop Application

 The goal of this session is to make you familiar with the various components that are used in the workshop.